cdktf/cdktf-provider-ionoscloud/docs/dataIonoscloudMariadbCluster.java.md

 The id of your cluster.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.4.16/docs/data-sources/mariadb_cluster#id DataIonoscloudMariadbCluster#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.4.17/docs/data-sources/mariadb_cluster#id DataIonoscloudMariadbCluster#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `location`<sup>Optional</sup> <a name="location" id="@cdktf/provider-ionoscloud.dataIonoscloudMariadbCluster.DataIonoscloudMariadbCluster.Initializer.parameter.location"></a>

+- *Type:* java.lang.String

+The cluster location.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.4.17/docs/data-sources/mariadb_cluster#location DataIonoscloudMariadbCluster#location}

 ---